 Gore-Tex was developed by a company in the US in 1976 to solve the problem of waterproof outer wear.
 The problem with most outer layers at that time was that there were none on the market that allowed for moister that was inside of the jacket to leave the jacket.
 This caused wearers to get drenched in sweat, which is a problem if temperatures go below 50°F as hypothermia can set in quickly then!

 Gore-Tex was made to solve that problem.
 It is waterproof on the outside, but on the inside of the material, it wicks away moisture from the body!
 This was revolutionary for the outdoor industry and the exact reason why the Rab Kangri GTX Jacket is a must have for any mountain adventurer.

 In addition to being made out of the legendary Gore-Tex fabric, the Rab Kangri comes standard with ventilation zippers near the armpits, which will help you control the warmth inside of your jacket as you’re hiking through the rain.

 Two great lightweight rain jackets that you can consider for wet conditions:

 INSULATED WATERPROOF JACKETS:

 Through years of innovation and development we are now seeing an emergence of a new category in adventure travel apparel which is the Insulated Waterproof Jackets.
-Rab Valiance Jacket, Craghoppers Bishorn Jacket, are a good example of these.
+Rab Valiance Jacket, Craghoppers Bishorn Jacket or the Fjallraven Nuuk Parka to name a few.